aseldawy/CS167/Labs/Lab7/CS167-Lab7.md

 *Note:* Leave the query in A.2.2 as-is and write only one new query with all the four changes in A.3.

-This will change the data type of the time column.

 Now, print the schema of this dataframe (`TODO A.3.5`).

 ***Q4: Based on this new schema answer the following:***